-The valuation of the Property, Plant and Equipment within the financial statements of Westminster Community Homes is a material balance in the consolidated accounts, and wewill perform specific procedures on these balances.
+The valuation of the Property, Plant and Equipment within the financial statements of the statements of the statements.
+Homes is a material balance in the consolidated accounts, and we will perform specific procedures on these balances.

 The other entities in the group are not considered significant, and do not give rise to a risk of material misstatement of the group accounts.
 These transactions and balances will be subject to analytical procedures.